How Engagement Prediction Works

 Even though the prediction tool doesn't attempt to predict likes, total views or virality, it's worth noting, that there is a direct correlation between engagement rate, and the likelihood of your post going viral and getting a high number of likes, comments and views.

 How does this tool work behind the scenes

 We analyzed more than 250,000 posts from FeedHive and used it to build a powerful machine learning model.

 The reason why used engagement rate as the target variable is because:

-- It's the most important metric to optimize your post agains.
+- It's the most important metric to optimize your post against.

-- It's the most fair metric to judge other posts performance based on.
+- It's the fairest metric to judge other posts' performance based on.